Speechrezz/SaturatorTest/README.md

-# Resonators
+# SaturatorTest

-An Ableton-inspired saturator plugin
+An Ableton-inspired saturator plugin.

+This is one of the first ever JUCE plugins I've made, feel free to learn from it.

+**Be warned:** the code is awful.

 ## License